Aureole-Suite/LB-ARK/README.md

 Some `ED6_DTnn.dat` files have no corresponding `.dir` file.
 These are in fact not archive files at all — they are video files, which can be played with just about any video player.

+### A note on filenames

+Internally, filenames are stored in the archives as uppercase 8.3 strings, like `T0310   ._DT`.
+However, a multitude of factors[^factors] indicate that the intended interpretation is as `t0310._dt`[^case], so this is what I use.
+Unfortunately, several other tools, including SoraVoice and ED6Unpacker, expose these raw names, and so the filenames need to be converted to the proper format for use with LB-ARK.

 ## Usage